georgielill/README-Generator/README.md

 ## Questions

-If you have any questions please contact me on Github or via email using the links below
+If you have any questions please contact me on GitHub or via email using the links below:

 GitHub Username: https://github.com/georgielill
-Email Address: georgie@
+Email Address: georgielills@gmail.com